Early Childhood Comprehensive Systems Collaborative Improvement and Innovation Network (ECCS CoIIN)

 A multiyear initiative to improve early childhood service systems in 12 states to increase age-appropriate developmental skills among 3-year-old children and reduce developmental disparities.

 - Who: Community teams in 12 states, which will be comprised of community leaders, researchers, healthcare providers and family partners.

-- Funder: The Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services (HHS).
+- Funder: Health Resources and Services Administration Maternal and Child Health Bureau.
 Partners on the project include: ZERO to THREE (ZTT), Applied Engineering Management Corporation (AEM), the Association of Maternal and Child Health Programs (AMCHP) and the Institute for Healthcare Improvement (IHI).